dawidgorecki/dbal-php/README.md

 $dbal->rollback();
 ```
 #### fetchAll()
-Returns an array containing all of the result set rows
+Returns all rows of the query result
 ```php
 $users = $dbal->fetchAll("SELECT * FROM users");